bytecodealliance/regalloc2/doc/DESIGN.md

 - A liveness bitvec, initialized at the start from `liveouts`.
 - A vector of live-range indices, with one entry per vreg, initially "invalid" (this vector is allocated once and reused at each block).
-- In-progress list of live-range indices per vreg in the vreg state, in *reverse* order (we will reverse it when we're done).
+- In-progress vector of live-range indices per vreg in the vreg state, in *reverse* order (we will reverse it when we're done).

 A vreg is live at the current point in the scan if its bit is set in